Export to other file formats in Numbers on Mac

 Save a copy of a Numbers spreadsheet in another format

 Open the spreadsheet, then choose File > Export To > [ file format] from the File menu at the top of your screen.

 Specify export settings:

 PDF: These files can be opened and sometimes edited with applications like Preview and Adobe Acrobat.
 Choose an option for page layout and an image quality for the PDF (the higher the image quality, the larger the file size).
 If you added image, drawing, audio, or video descriptions for assistive technology (for example, VoiceOver), they’re automatically exported.
 To include comments, select “Fit each sheet to a single page,” then select the Include Comments checkbox.
 To include accessibility tags for large tables, click Advanced Options, then choose On.

 Excel: Choose whether to create a worksheet for each table or for each sheet.
-If you create a separate worksheet for each table, you can choose whether to include a summary worksheet with links to all the tables.
-If the file needs to be compatible with an older version of Microsoft Excel (1997–2004), click Advanced Options, then choose .xls from the pop-up menu.
+If you create a separate worksheet for each table, you can include a summary worksheet with links to all the tables.

 CSV: Cell contents are shown as values separated by commas in the exported file.
 Choose whether to create a file for each table or combine tables into a single file.
 To include table names, select the “Include table names” checkbox.
 To change the text encoding, click the disclosure arrow next to Advanced Options.